Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: W2SG through the Lens of Expected Misfit

 \begin{restatable}{thm}{wtsgmisfit} Under the teacher-student setting, the following inequalities hold,

 where

 \end{restatable}

-Eq.~(\ref{ineq:w2sg-forward-brg}) implies that the student can outperform the teacher---i.e., W2SG occurs---if $\epsilon_1$ is sufficiently small.
+Eq.~(\ref{ineq:w2sg-forward-brg}) implies that the student can outperform the teacher (i.e., W2SG occurs) if $\epsilon_1$ is sufficiently small.
 The potential performance gain is characterized by the {\it expected reverse misfit}, namely $\ex{}{\brg{f_{W'}(X)}{f_{W}(X)}}$, between the two models.
-Conceptually, the result in Eq.~(\ref{ineq:w2sg-forward-brg}) aligns with the main result of \cite{mulgund2025relating} (cf.~Theorem~\ref{thm:restate-brg-misfit} in Appendix).
-However, our analysis avoids many of their assumptions, including realizability, convexity, and sequential consistency, with the relaxation of the convexity condition being particularly notable.
-This is made possible by invoking the Bregman divergence decomposition in Eq.~(\ref{eq:reverse-decomp})), rather than relying on the projection of the teacher model onto a convex hypothesis set of the student.
-In addition, Eq.~(\ref{ineq:w2sg-reverse-brg}) conveys an analogous message, but focuses on reverse population risks.
-Note that the {\it expected forward misfit}, namely $\ex{}{\brg{f_{W}(X)}{f_{W'}(X)}}$, in Eq.~(\ref{ineq:w2sg-reverse-brg}), when instantiated as cross-entropy (a surrogate for KL divergence), is the standard training loss used in practical W2SG setups.
+Conceptually, Eq.~(\ref{ineq:w2sg-forward-brg}) aligns with Theorem~\ref{thm:informal-misfit}~\citep{mulgund2025relating}(restated formally as Theorem~\ref{thm:restate-brg-misfit} in Appendix).
+However, our analysis avoids many of their assumptions, including realizability, convexity, and sequential consistency, with relaxing convexity being particularly significant.
+This is made possible by taking expectations jointly over the data and model parameter distributions (i.e., $P_{X,W,W'}$)\footnote{To avoid clutter, expectation subscripts are omitted in theorem statements.} and by invoking the Bregman divergence decomposition in Eq.~(\ref{eq:reverse-decomp}), rather than relying on the projection of the teacher model onto a convex hypothesis set of the student.
+In addition, Eq.~(\ref{ineq:w2sg-reverse-brg}) conveys an analogous message, but focuses on reverse population risks, a direction of W2SG inequality not established by \cite{mulgund2025relating}.
+Note that the {\it expected forward misfit}, namely $\ex{}{\brg{f_{W}(X)}{f_{W'}(X)}}$, in Eq.~(\ref{ineq:w2sg-reverse-brg}), when instantiated as cross-entropy (a surrogate for KL divergence), is the standard training loss in practical W2SG setups.
 We will elaborate on this in Section~\ref{sec:reverse-ce}.